benmoseley/simple-variational-quantum-eigensolver/README.md

 Includes examples for finding the ground state energy of LiH and H2.

-Bayesian optimisation and the SPSA optimisation algorithm are implemented for optimisation.
+Bayesian optimisation and the [SPSA](http://www.jhuapl.edu/SPSA/) optimisation algorithm are used for optimisation.

 ## Requirements